hardhats/vista-install-docs/New/InstallVistAOnGTM.rst

     # Where the routines are.
     # If you run 32 bit GT.M, you need to remove libgtmutil.so
     # On older versions of GT.M (&lt;6.2), the * isn't recognized.
+    # There should be no reason for you to run 32-bit GT.M these days.
     export gtmroutines="${vista_home}/o*(${vista_home}/r) $gtm_dist/libgtmutil.so"

     # Allow relink of routine even if it is on the stack